Mayo River State Park (Virginia): History

 In May 2003, the North Carolina General Assembly authorized a state park along the Mayo River, from the Virginia-North Carolina state line, to the river's confluence with the Dan River.

-In 2007 the Virginia General Assembly commissioned a feasibility study for creation of a state park from its Department of Conservation and Recreation (DCR).
+In 2007 the Virginia General Assembly commissioned a feasibility study for the creation of a state park from its Department of Conservation and Recreation (DCR).
 The study concluded that a park was feasible and proposed the North and South Mayo Rivers as candidates for inclusion in the state's scenic river system.

 The North Mayo River, from Route 695 to the North Carolina line, and the South Mayo River, from the Patrick County line to the North Carolina line, were added to the Virginia Scenic Rivers Program in 2008.

 In August 2009, DCR acquired a 332 acre tract, as its first land purchase for the park.

 In 2013, North Carolina sold to Virginia portions of property it had acquired for its state park, which crossed the state line.

 In 2019, Virginia acquired 214 acres with the assistance of the Piedmont Land Conservancy.

 Ground was broken for park facilities in October, 2021, with a planned opening in 2022.

 On Earth Day, April 22, 2022, Virginia State Parks formally opened a trailhead off Pratt Road to the public, which provides access to three hiking and cycling trails.